bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 Traditional SEO Meta tags are oriented towards search results, not direct links.

-Facebook\'s rapid growth led to millions of people sharing thousands of links every day.
+Facebook&apos;s rapid growth led to millions of people sharing thousands of links every day.

 To improve the user experience, they had to find a way to display